© Brecia Amisano - Teatro alla Scala

 – World management –

-January 2024 – Please don’t use any older material.
-For the most recent biography, please contact Mr Luis Aliaga
+August 2025 – Please don’t use any older material.
+For the most recent biography, please contact Luis Aliaga